tripal/tripal_doc/docs/dev_guide/lessons/custom_tables.rst

 Using the Custom Table
 ----------------------
 After the custom table has been created, you can use it the same as any other table in Chado.
-You can find examples for interacting with Chado tables in the :doc:`../biodata/tripaldbx`.
+You can find examples for interacting with Chado tables in the section :doc:`../biodata/tripaldbx`.